 “What do you want me to do for you?”

 He immediately called out, “Jesus, Son of David, have mercy on me!”
-(Luke 18:38) Side note* He called him “Son of David” because Joseph, Jesus’ earthly father, was a descendant of King David.
+(Luke 18:38).
+Side note* He called Him “Son of David” because Joseph, Jesus’ earthly father, was a descendant of King David, as was Mary.

-When he yelled out at Jesus, the people standing around this blind beggar, immediately shooshed him—but he was not going to be quiet.
-He had heard that Jesus was performing many miracles, and now was the opportunity to get his!
+When he yelled out to Jesus the people standing around this sightless panhandler immediately shushed him.
+But he was not going to be quiet!
+He had heard Jesus was performing many miracles and now was the opportunity to get his!

 So he got LOUDER!
 “Jesus!
 Have mercy on me!”
 (Luke 18:39).

-I could stop writing right now, and a point could be made that this man refused to let Jesus pass him by, even in his turmoil!
-And that level of faith impressed Jesus so much, that He stopped in His tracks to help him.
+I could stop writing right now and a point could be made!
+This man refused to let Jesus pass him by, even in his turmoil!
+His faith impressed Jesus so much, the Messiah stopped dead in His tracks to help him!
 However, that is not my point…

-So the people standing around this blind man help him up, take him by the hand, and slowly walk him over to Jesus.
+So the people standing around this unsighted man helped him up, took him by the hand, and slowly walked him over to Jesus.
 Notice what Jesus says next, right after the blind man is standing in front of Him.
-He doesn’t just quickly touch him, and heal him (He could have done that from afar), but instead, He asks the beggar a question He already knew the answer to:
+He doesn’t quickly touch him and heal him, He could have done that from afar.
+Instead He asks the beggar a question in which He already knew the answer to: